 \subsection{Ablation studies}

 \cref{tab:abl_results} dissects the impact of each part of \methnam.
-For space constraints, we report one dataset for each treated domain.
-The results for the remaining datasets substantially confirm the following outcomes and are reported in the suppl. materials.
+For space constraints, we report one dataset for each domain (see suppl. materials for the others).

-\tit{Two-level prompting.}~The first two comparisons serves to evaluate the contribution of the two-level prompting strategy.
-Specifically, \textit{\qmarks{Classify with first-level keys $\pmb{w}_c$}} indicates an ablative approach that lacks the second prompting stage.
-To classify, similarly to CoOp and AttriCLIP, it uses the learned keys $\pmb{w}_c$ as class-prototypes (the posteriors are computed as in~\cref{eq.1-stage-posterior}).
-Tab.~\ref{tab:abl_results} shows that, despite being consistently outperformed by the full \methnam, this strategy can achieve competitive performance, suggesting that the learned keys are actually stable.
-However, when more plasticity is required (as for \shortspliteurosat and \shortsplitisic), the gap w.r.t. \methnam increases.

-In a similar vein, the row \textit{\qmarks{w/o first-level prompts}} stands for a variation of \methnam that avoids learning the fist-level prompts.
-These are replaced with the static hand-crafted CLIP textual prompts proposed for ImageNet~\cite{radford2021learning}.
-We use the resulting textual embedding as class-prototype keys, learning only second-level prompts $Q_c$.
-In contrast with the first ablative version, this one performs better on aerial/medical domains, highlighting the significance of second-level prompts in terms of plasticity.
+\tit{Two-level prompting.}~Through the first two comparisons, we assess the role of the two-level strategy.
+Specifically, \textit{\qmarks{Classify with first-level keys $\pmb{w}_c$}} indicates an ablative approach that lacks the second stage.
+To classify, similarly to CoOp, it uses the learned keys $\pmb{w}_c$ as class-prototypes (the posteriors are computed as in~\cref{eq.1-stage-posterior}).
+Tab.~\ref{tab:abl_results} shows that this strategy achieves competitive performance, highlighting the stability of the learned keys.
+However, if more plasticity is required (as for \shortspliteurosat and \shortsplitisic), the gap w.r.t. \methnam increases.
+Similarly, \methnam shows improvement over the row labeled \textit{\qmarks{w/o first-level prompts}}, which is a variation of \methnam that avoids learning fist-level prompts and replaces them with the static hand-crafted CLIP textual templates~\cite{radford2021learning}.
+We use the resulting textual embeddings as class-prototype keys, learning only second-level prompts $Q_c$.

-\tit{Semantic residuals.}~We hence show the results corresponding to replacing our semantic residual (\cref{eq.residual-in-ViT-MSA}) with \textit{Prefix Tuning}.
-Specifically, following~\cite{wang2022dualprompt}, for each ViT layer we train $5$ key and $5$ value prompt tokens, concatenated to the keys and the values of the respective MSA layer.
-As reported in~\cref{tab:abl_results}, there is a disparity compared to \methnam, underscoring the advantage of our additive prompting mechanism.
+\tit{Semantic residuals.}~Afterwards, we replace our semantic residual (\cref{eq.residual-in-ViT-MSA}) with \textit{Prefix Tuning}: following~\cite{wang2022dualprompt}, for each ViT layer we train $5$ key and $5$ value prompt tokens, concatenated to the keys and the values of the respective MSA.
+Still, the results in \cref{tab:abl_results} highlight the advantage of our additive mechanism.

-\tit{Generative Replay.}~When removing the generative replay stage, we observe a significant drop, especially when the task deviates from the pre-train.
-Moreover, row \textit{w.\ Unimodal Generative Replay} shows the results obtained when the number of Gaussians $M$ collapses to 1 (\cref{subsec:mogs}).
-Despite it is generally better than \textit{w/o Generative Replay}, the results are largely inferior to the $M = 5$ used for the full model.
+\tit{Generative Replay.}~A significant drop occurs if the generative replay stage is removed, especially when tasks deviate from the pre-train.
+Moreover, row \textit{w.\ Unimodal Generative Replay} shows the results obtained when using a single Gaussian instead of a MoG.
+Despite it is generally better than \textit{w/o Generative Replay}, the results are largely inferior to the MoG used for the full model.